Museo del Barro, Paraguay / Paraguái - Things to Do in Museo del Barro

 Top Things to Do in Museo del Barro

-Explore Museo del Barro's Collections
+Explore Museo del Barro's Indigenous Art Collection

 Historic Center Walking Tour

-Booking Tip: Free to explore independently, or join guided tours for $15-25 USD per person.
-Early morning or late afternoon visits offer the best lighting and cooler temperatures.
-Look for local guides with historical expertise.
+Booking Tip: Self-guided tours are free, while professional guided tours cost $15-25 per person.
+Early morning (8-10 AM) or late afternoon (4-6 PM) offer the best lighting and cooler temperatures.
+Look for certified guides with historical knowledge and language skills matching your needs.

-Mercado Cuatro Shopping
+Mercado Cuatro Traditional Market Experience

-Paraguay River Boat Trip
+Paraguay River Sunset Cruise

 Traditional Paraguayan Cooking Class